samismos/Par-king/README.md

 This project was my first contact with - among other things - multithreading, custom events, eventListeners and eventHandlers, TCP client/server communication and message filtering.

 I am thrilled to upload this, since I have basically finished the application, and only some final touches remain to be added.
-This was the product of one exhausting but incredibly rewarding week.
+This was the product of two exhausting but incredibly rewarding weeks.

 Par👑King Application created by Samouil Mosios